 - The tip is triaged and categorized as either life safety or non-life safety.

 - The tip is then sent to school officials and law enforcement (as needed) via text, email, and/or phone call.

 - School officials and law enforcement intervene and/or offer assistance

 - School officials and law enforcement (as needed) investigate, assess, and intervene with reported at-risk individuals.

 - School officials report their outcomes into the Safe2Say Something platform and close out the tip, ensuring accountability for every tip submitted.

 The S2SS program and curriculum is funded and managed by the Pennsylvania Attorney General’s office through a partnership with Sandy Hook Promise, a national non-profit organization working to improve school safety.
 The curriculum is designed to be age-appropriate and research-based.

 Additional materials and related resources specific to S2SS can be found at the bottom of this web page.

-If you have questions or concerns about S2SS, please contact Ms. Laurie Ruffing, Interim Director of Student Services, at firstname.lastname@example.org
+If you have questions or concerns about S2SS, please contact Ms. Laurie Ruffing, Director of Student Services, School and Community Engagement at firstname.lastname@example.org

 Thomas A. Smith, Ed.D.